Ch40gRv1-Mu/CS3230_review/Lecture_notes_review.md

+## Steps to do dynamic programming

+1. Characterize the structure of optimal solution
+2. Recursively define the optimal solution
+3. Compute the result of some base case(Bottom up manner)
+4. Recursively compute the optimal solution given the optimal solution to subproblem.

 ## Cut and paste

 It's a kind of proof by contradiction used to prove optimal substructure.
 The generally goal is to show that optimal solution to constitute subproblem is necessary condition for an optimal solution to a problem.
 The format is as follows: